rickballard/CoCiviumBackUp/staging/_imported/Civium/admin/hold/hold_TODO_Global_AI_Governance_Outreach.md

 - Most global governance actors are reactive, siloed, or using outdated compliance frames.
 - No major body is addressing **recursive trust**, **consent frameworks**, or **AI-human mutual emergence**.
-- The Civium project offers a full-stack conceptual and prototyped response.
+- The CoCivium project offers a full-stack conceptual and prototyped response.
 - This unsolicited proposal asserts non-control intentions, while surfacing deep conceptual scaffolding unavailable elsewhere.

 ---